liangjingxin4747/ContX/README.md

 - [ ]  Pre-trained model
 - [ ]  Evaluation scripts

+## Installation
+The code is developed under the following environment:

+Python 3.8.5
+CUDA 11.3
+PyTorch 1.13.0
 ## Train

 To train our ContX model, please prepare the data file and put it into `./config/contx_clip_sp.yaml`, then run: